sebasmpWT/imprint-page-solana/README.md

 ## How to use

-In order to run the code, download it from this repo, make sure you have [Next.js](https://nextjs.org) and [TailwindCSS](https://tailwindcss.com/docs/installation) on you machine machine and run the following command:
+In order to run the code, download it from this repo, make sure you have [Next.js](https://nextjs.org) and [TailwindCSS](https://tailwindcss.com/docs/installation) on your machine and run the following command:
 ```
 npm run dev
 ```